A Constitutional and Institutional Framework for Parity, Consent, and Shared Governance

 4.1 All courts, tribunals, and public bodies retain jurisdiction during transition.

-4.2 Existing laws remain valid unless replaced by equivalent federal legislation.
+4.2 Existing laws remain in force unless replaced by equivalent legislation within the new constitutional framework.

-4.4 Security cooperation is maintained through bridging agreements until federal protocols enter into force.
+4.4 Security cooperation is maintained through bridging arrangements until new protocols enter into force.

 5. Safeguards and Constitutional Guarantees